Conference Program

 Roche Innovation Center Zurich, Switzerland

-University of Applied Sciences and Arts Northwestern Switzerland (FHNW), Switzerland
+University of Applied Sciences and Arts Northwestern Switzerland (FHNW) & Swiss Institute of Bioinformatics (SIB), Switzerland

 University of Oslo, Norway